Annkahoro/chess-game/README.md

 2. Open `index.html` in your web browser.
 3. Start playing by clicking on the pieces to move them according to standard chess rules.

-## Future Enhancements
-- Implement AI for single-player mode
-- Add castling, en passant, and promotion rules
-- Improve UI with animations and sound effects

-## License
-This project is licensed under the MIT License.